sunfounder/arduino_starter_kit/docs/source/7_traffic_light_auto.rst

 This lesson has sharpened both your technical abilities and analytical thinking, equipping you for more complex projects in electronics and programming.
 Keep building on these skills to unlock further possibilities in technology integration!

-**Question**

-Take a look at the intersections around your home.
-How many traffic lights are there usually?
-How do they coordinate with each other?